Nov 09, 2022

 Once you’ve decided that your working relationship with a challenging client isn’t worth keeping, the next step is to cut ties with them.

-If this is your first time firing a client, we recommend following these steps to ensure this decision doesn’t come with any negative consequences for your business.
+If this is your first time firing a client, we recommend following these steps on how to fire a client to ensure this decision doesn’t come with any negative consequences for your business.

 1. Review the Contract

 Check whether the contract included a termination clause.
-If so, you can end the client relationship by carrying out either a termination for cause or termination for convenience.
+If so, you can fire a client by carrying out either a termination for cause or termination for convenience.

 A termination for cause can be executed when a party fails to fulfill their obligations as stated in the contract.
 Meanwhile, a termination for convenience allows you to end the contract with or without cause, penalty-free.